What is Autism?

 What causes Autism?

-In the past, Autism has been linked to the presence of emotional, physical, environmental and health related deficiencies.
-It was believed that ‘cold mothers’ who failed to provide a healthy nurturing and emotionally sound environment to their toddlers caused ASD.
+Autism has previously been connected to emotional, physical, environmental, and health-related deficits.
+ASD was thought to be caused by ‘cold mothers’ who failed to provide their babies with a healthy caring and emotionally sound environment.
 But sufficient research has suggested that the main factor that causes Autism is Biological preponderance.

 Approximately 65 % of individuals with ASD have abnormal brain patterns.
 The incidence of autism is higher when accompanied by prenatal complications, Fraglie X syndrome , Ritt syndrome and a family history of autism.